RaspiRepo/OpenCV/README.md

 OneDrive API Reference  https://dev.onedrive.com/app-registration.htm

-# Update needed in the code:
+# Update the following in the code:
   1. Copy & Paste Authentication details from the Onedrive developer console.
   2. Update email address and passwword variables in the script.
   3. Modify local, remote folder variable names to be used.